✓ Updated: April 2026 — Flooring prices reflect current Texas market rates and 2026 trends.

 Top Flooring Options for Texas Homes

 These materials bring warmth and luxury but require proper sealing to handle humidity.
-Engineered wood, in particular, works well in North Texas homes when installed by a trusted contractor for home renovations.
+Engineered wood, in particular, works well in North Texas homes when installed by a trusted contractor for home renovations.4.
+Laminate Flooring

 Laminate remains a budget-friendly and heat-resistant choice for dry regions.
-It provides the look of hardwood without the high cost.
+It provides the look of hardwood without the high cost.5.
+Carpet Flooring

 | Tile | $6–$15 | 25+ years | Low |